College of Innovation and Design Resources: Competency-Based Education Student Handbook

 Major Change

-Major changes from a traditional program to a CBE program may only take place before the start of Fall 1, Spring 1, or Summer terms.
+Major changes from a traditional undergraduate or graduate program to a CBE program may only take place before the start of Fall 1, Spring 1, or Summer terms.

 Communication